 Art and natural history museums formed one part, conceived as mirror images of one another and separated by a landscaped square: Maria-Theresien-Platz.

-Both museums went up according to plan, with the Kunsthistorisches Museum initially opening on Mondays, Wednesdays, and Fridays from 10am to 3pm.
+The new museum initially opened on Mondays, Wednesdays, and Fridays from 10am to 3pm.
 And from 9am to 1pm on Sundays.
+I should point out that opening hours have changed since then.

 The wider forum never reached completion, though.
 Money proved an issue, as did growing disinterest from the Emperor.